Insulin aspart protamine/insulin aspart (By injection)

 - This medicine may cause the following problems:

 - Low blood sugar or low potassium levels in the blood

 - Fluid retention or heart failure (when used together with a thiazolidinedione [TZD] medicine)

-- Never share insulin pens with anyone.
-Shared needles or pens can pass hepatitis viruses, HIV, or other illnesses from one person to another.
+- Never share insulin pens, needles, or cartridges with anyone.
+Sharing these can pass hepatitis viruses, HIV, and other illnesses from one person to another.